nila27/study/Operating System/Windows/Kernel Mode/02.Programming/02.Process/03.ObRegisterCallbacks/ReadMe.txt

+ObRegisterCallbacks function is pretty compicated

+Let's see step by step

 NTSTATUS ObRegisterCallbacks(_In_ POB_CALLBACK_REGISTRATION CallbackRegistration, _Outptr_ PVOIOD *RegistrationHandle);

 Prior to registration, an OB_CALLBACK_REGISTRATION structure must be initialized, which provides teh necessary details about what the driver is registering for.